What Is the Difference in the Dots on Ping Irons?

 For upright setups, maroon is the extreme, at 4-1/2 degrees upright from neutral.
 From there, silver is upright by 3-3/4 degrees, white by 3 degrees, green by 2-1/4 degrees, yellow by 1-1/2 degrees and blue by 0.75 degrees.

 Black is the color for a neutral setup and signifies a standard lie approximately in the middle of the range of available choices.
-Do not believe that standard is fine for you until you've met with a club-fitter familiar with PING clubs.
+Do not believe that standard is fine for you until you have met with a club-fitter familiar with PING clubs.
 Even if you are of average height, your posture and normal ball position could mean you should use irons with a nonstandard setup.

 Flat Setup Colors

 Gold represents the flattest setup at 3-3/4 degrees from neutral.
 From there, brown is flat by 3 degrees, orange by 2-1/4 degrees, purple by 1-1/2 degrees and red by 0.75 degrees.

 If you buy a set of used PING irons that need adjusting, the lie angle can be bent to proper position.
 Club-fitters interviewed say PING irons are often shipped back to PING for adjustment because the iron's material is hard to bend.
 PING will re-color the dot to indicate the new setup.